klauke-enterprises/blog/README.md

-# blog
+# Blog
-Resources regarding Blog Articles
+Resources regarding Blog Articles of the Klauke Enterprises [Blog](https://blog.klauke-enterprises.com)

 ## GitOps with Terraform
 While infrastructure is often maintained manually and decentralized the GitOps approach aims to consolidate a declarative configuration of your infrastructure